 Why should I freelance my skills and how should I do it?

 There are multiple benefits associated with contracting out your skills.
 You are in control of your schedule and can control the type of work you are doing.
 You are not tied to a company like a regular employee and have flexibility over how many contracts you take depending on your availability.
-Your skills are always in demand so if there is another economic fluctuation like COVID, you know you will have stability in the market.

 Where do I go to become a contractor?